-The mobility device has undergone a crash test in which it was anchored in the transporting vehicle's direction of travel.
-Other configurations were not tested.
+A mobility device permitted as vehicle seat has undergone a crash test in accordance to ISO 7176-19 for use in road vehicles and meets the requirements for forward facing transport and head on collisions.
 The crash test dummy was secured using pelvic and upper body safety belts.
 Both types of safety belt should be used in order to minimize the risk of injuries to head or upper body.

-- Invacare tests with a 4-point tie-down system from BraunAbility[®] Safety Systems. - Contact BraunAbility for more information on how to obtain such a system for your country and vehicle type.
-For information concerning the curb weight, refer to 11 Technical Data, page 60.
+invacare tests with a tie-down system from BraunAbility® Safety Systems.

+Contact BraunAbility for more information on how to obtain such a system for your country and vehicle type.
+For information concerning the curb weight, refer to 11 Technical Data, page 65.